-Figure 1.
+Figure 2.
 The Nature Conservancy preserves open to research in Florida.

 The Conservancy's Florida Chapter has encouraged research and monitoring on its lands by academic, agency, and other investigators for over 30 years.
 Through 2007, research projects were documented in annual reports.
 In 2018, near the beginning of the CCI concept development, we identified research tracking and reporting as critical for establishment of the campuses as research hubs.
-Therefore, we have produced this report to document the research and monitoring conducted by our conservation and science partners on our Florida preserves from 2018 through March 2021 and will follow with annual updates.
+Therefore, in 2021 we began compiling information and updates on the research and monitoring conducted by our conservation and science partners.
+The first report documented all active, completed, and planned projects on our preserve in 2018-2020.
+This second annual report documents the research and monitoring ongoing, completed, or planned in January through December 2021.

 We have divided this report into three sections.
 The first section contains brief descriptions of research projects, organized by preserve and then alphabetically by project title.
-These include 26 total projects, of which 22 are planned or ongoing and 4 have been completed.
-The researchers are from 10 universities, 2 state agencies, and 4 other science or conservation organizations.
+These include 26 total projects, of which 17 are planned or ongoing and 9 have been completed.
+The researchers are from 8 universities and colleges; 7 federal, state, and local agencies; and 4 other science or conservation organizations.